Table of Contents

-The factors that may lead to PFPS include the following:
+Factors that may lead to PFPS include the following:

 - Sex of The Person: Patellofemoral pain is twice as common in women than it is in men.
 The reason for greater occurrence in women may be the angle between the bones meeting at the knee joint.
-This angle is greater in women because of wider pelvis.
+This angle is greater in women because of the wider pelvis.

-Treatment of Patellofemoral Pain Syndrome
+Treatment of the Patellofemoral Pain Syndrome

 When a patient is diagnosed with PFPS, the treating physician usually faces a dilemma.
 Since this is a diagnosis based on exclusion, should one go for surgical intervention or simple conservative management?
 The answer to this question can be obtained from the current literature about the different treatment options for PFPS.
 Recent research indicates that adding surgical intervention to the physiotherapy program does not achieve better outcomes than physiotherapy or conservative therapy alone; therefore, surgery is not recommended for patients with PFPS.